christianacca/web-api-starter/docs/plan-workflow-input-passthrough.md

 - Functions log contains the reserved-key error message
 - No GitHub Actions run was dispatched for this instance (verify via `gh run list --workflow $WorkflowFile --limit 5`)

+**RESULT**: PASSED — `FinalOutcome: Failed`, `isTerminal: true`, `stage: InvalidInput`, message: "WorkflowInputs contains the reserved orchestration key 'workflowName'.
+This key is managed by the dispatcher and must not be supplied by the caller."

 ---

 ### Test C — GitHub HTTP 422 (undeclared input key)